abriljordan/ga_blog/docs/extending-productivity/add_alert_indicator.md

 ---
 layout: default
-title: Setup Alert
+title: Add an alert to an Indicator
 parent: Extending Productivity Further
 has_toc: true
 nav_order: 2
 ---

-# Setup Alert
+# Add an alert to an Indicator

 ---